AKAlmalki/Final_capstone/README.md

  http://heroku.us.com
  ```
   ## Getting Started
-  To get started, make a new directory `heroku_sample` for the project files, cd to the project directory and make a virtual environment, you should install the dependencies of this application, prepare the local development, and follow the hosting instructions.
+  To get started, make a new directory `movie_studio` for the project files, `cd` to the project directory and make a [`virtual environment`](https://docs.python.org/3/library/venv.html), you should install the dependencies of this application, prepare the local development, and follow the hosting instructions.

   ### Dependencies